CapSap/paddy-mern-4/README.md

 # paddy-mern-4
 This is attempt number 4 for creating this app.
+It was a lot harder than what I thought it would be!

 ## Project Description
 This app will serve as a task coordination tool an ecommerce department within a retail company.
 This app will communicate tasks and allow information to be passed back regarding specific tasks.